jejow/PokeBotGen3/wiki/pages/Console, Logging and Image Config.md

 Feel free to share any rare/interesting .pk3 files in [#pkhexchange💱](https://discord.com/channels/1057088810950860850/1123523909745135616)!

 ## Shiny GIFs
-Capture and save a GIF of shiny encounters, example GIF below.
-If shiny [Discord webhooks](Configuration%20-%20Discord%20Integration.md) are enabled, the GIF will also be added to the webhook!

 Shiny GIFs are saved to the `./profile/<profile_name>/screenshots/gif/` folder.